Department of Communication

 http://webapps.bgsu.edu/courses/search.php search the catalog by selecting the COMM course prefix.

 COMM 1020.
-Introduction to Communication (3).
+Introduction to Public Speaking (3).
 Fall, Spring, Summer.
 Basic principles of interpersonal communication, small-group communication and public speaking; exercises and activities in each area with attention to individual needs.